 This course will help the students evolve even further from rough carpenters and competent timber framers to finish carpenters.
 Students will learn to measure, mark, and cut more accurately while learning the basic concepts and methods of interior trim work.
-Upon completion, students should be able to identify, describe, and apply standard interior moldings, install windows and doors trim, and understand the basics of kitchen cabinet installation.
-Finish Carpentry will run back to back with SDB211 Restoration Carpentry.
-Prerequisite: SDB107.
+Upon completion, students should be able to identify, describe, and apply standard interior moldings, and install window and door trim.